 By sharing our vision and becoming a part of this influential group, you will ensure that the Frick remains a cultural institution of the highest caliber for future generations—all while receiving special benefits and supporting one of the premier cultural institutions in Pittsburgh.

 Membership at the Teacher level has special benefits designed to help education professionals with their ongoing instructional needs.
-Enjoy all the benefits of the Individual Membership plus free admission for two to all lectures, and email announcements of special discounts for teachers on Act 48 programs, workshops, studio classes, and events.
+Enjoy all the benefits of the Individual Membership plus free admission for two to all lectures and special discounts for teachers on Act 48 programs, workshops, studio classes, and events.

 Enjoy all the benefits of the Family Membership as well as free admission to more than 800 museums in North America including The Frick Collection, New York, and recognition in the annual report.

 Enjoy all the benefits of the Fellow Membership plus free admission for two to all lectures and admission for up to two guests every time you visit Clayton!